 The encryption of Microsoft Teams and Slack cannot protect against man-in-the-middle attacks (e.g. in a WiFi when traveling or in a hotel).
 Besides these chat tools offer only minimal security and compliance policies (e.g. lack of data retention and content sharing policies).
 Also enterprises cannot configure communication rules for these chat tools in order to protect against distribution of confidential data.

 Microsoft Teams and Slack do not support the leading mobile device management solutions (e.g. MobileIron or Airwatch).
 Thus there is no professional mobile application management for these chat tools.
 Businesses cannot automatically configure and install the apps on mobile devices, which results in increased administration and support efforts as well as slower roll-outs and lower user acceptance.
 In addition, enterprises cannot enforce security policies or tunneling to the corporate infrastructure.
 Furthermore, enterprises can hardly protect data in case a device gets lost or stolen.
 Businesses require an enterprise messaging app that ensures data loss prevention.

-For more information on Teamwire's secure enterprise messaging app, important requirements for European businesses and how to select the right enterprise messaging app for your company, please contact us.
+For more information on the secure enterprise messaging app of Teamwire, important requirements for European businesses and how to select the right enterprise messaging app for your company, please contact us.